Meetings

 In Progress

 The TCW holds quarterly meetings dedicated to the subject of Per- and Polyfluorinated Substances (PFAS).
-A consolidation of materials and resources will be posted here concerning each of the meeting topics.
+This page contains a consolidation of materials and resources from these meetings and additional PFAS webinars and other resources.

 Publications